Website Kama Sutra

 A good rule of thumb is to allow for a window as narrow 600 pixels—the lowest resolution of many monitors is 640×480, and many people prefer that resolution.
 But even this size is bigger than the screen of many smartphones.
 Always aim for functionality first, beauty second.

 It is usually best to let the browser fill the window.
-This is the default behavior: you don’t have to do anything extra to achieve it.
+This is the default behavior: nothing extra is needed to achieve it.
 This way, the user can choose the best size for their needs.

-To make a table fill the page, you can use the CSS specification width: 100%.
+To make a table fill the page, use the CSS specification

 <meta name="viewport" content="width=device-width, initial-scale=1.0" />